Are you autistic, unemployed or have little money and wondering how to get started with an exercise program? You have a built-in gym: your body.

 • Poverty doesn’t cause obesity.

-Though there’s an association between poverty and obesity, this association does not establish cause-and-effect.
+Though there’s an association between poverty and obesity, you must realize that this association does not establish cause-and-effect.

 If you look at crowds of people in developing countries, where there is true poverty and food shortages, most have a lean build; very few are obese, let alone morbidly obese.